Seeing the Goal, Missing the Truth: Human Accountability for AI Bias

-Now we come to the stage of assessing genuine, out-of-sample forecasting performance.
-At the beginning of each forecast period, $T$, we estimate the regression model on all data available through $T-1$ and generate predictions for outcomes at $T$; This estimation window is then expanded recursively to include an additional observation before each new forecast, ensuring that every prediction is made using the maximum available history.\footnote{This procedure is equivalent to supervised learning with an expanding training window: at each forecast period $T$, the model is trained on all observations $\{1,\ldots…,T-1\}$ and evaluated on the held-out observation at $T$.
+A complementary approach to the cross-sectional predictive regression is assessing genuine, out-of-sample forecasting performance.
+At the beginning of each forecast period, $T$, we estimate the regression model on all data available through $T-1$ and generate predictions for outcomes at $T$; this estimation window is then expanded recursively to include additional observations before each new forecast, ensuring that every prediction is made using the maximum available history.\footnote{This procedure is equivalent to supervised learning with an expanding training window: at each forecast period $T$, the model is trained on all observations $\{1,\ldots…,T-1\}$ and evaluated on the held-out observation at $T$.
 The training set grows monotonically with each step, and no future data ever enters the training set prior to the corresponding forecast, a design that strictly preserves temporal holdout and precludes look-ahead bias.} The unit of observation is monthly for stock returns and quarterly for earnings.
 For stock returns prediction, this amounts to the following predictive regression:

-We then use the estimated coefficients to predict stock returns $R_{i,T}$ based on sentiment scores observed at $T-1$.
+We then use the estimated coefficients $\{\hat{\alpha}, \hat{\gamma}\}$ to predict stock returns $R_{i,T}$ based on sentiment scores observed at $T-1$.
 We estimate this regression separately using scores generated from the goal-aware and goal-blind prompts.
-Earnings predictions follow an analogous specification except additional adjustment to mitigate seasonality and auto-correlation in earnings, such that we replace the EPS variable with the year-over-year (YoY) growth rate of same-quarter earnings per share, i.e., $\frac{EPS_{i,T}}{EPS_{i,T-4}}$.
+Earnings predictions follow an analogous specification, with one modification: rather than using the level of EPS directly, we replace it with the year-over-year growth rate of same-quarter EPS, defined as $\frac{\text{\textit{EPS}}_{i,T}}{\text{\textit{EPS}}_{i,T-4}}$.
 This adjustment accounts for the well-documented seasonality and serial correlation in earnings.